 In the structure of drop-stitch iSUPs, the outer skin is made using coated and reinforced PVC.
-This can be a dual-layer, providing plenty of strength and more significant weight.
+This dual-layer can provide plenty of strength and more significant weight.

 This’s the material mainly used on iSUPs.
 A lot of nylon threads then connect double layers of PVC.

-When you inflate the board to high pressure, those threads are overextended and stop the top (deck) and the bottom (hull) of the paddleboard from warping.
+When you inflate the board to high pressure, those threads are overextended and stop the paddleboard’s top (deck) and the bottom (hull) from warping.
 These materials make iSUPs extremely stiff but relatively easy to store once deflated in a large backpack.

 Epoxy resins are used in the structure of SUPs and surfboards united with polystyrene foam.
 This helps to protect the foam from water and also offers 3-dimensional firmness.

 It is often called skeg.
-It’s placed under the paddleboard at the back and helps keep the paddleboard straight when you paddle through the water.
+It’s placed under the paddleboard at the back and helps keep it straight when you paddle through the water.
 The fins of the inflatable paddleboards slide straightforwardly into the rail.

-This’s while you surf through the wave on a side or the other side facing the tide and then turning on the toe side.
+This’s while you surf through the wave on one side or the other, facing the tide and turning on the toe side.

 This feels more usual to surf in such a way, and it’s more accessible than backside surfing since you can keep the focus on the wave throughout your journey.

 Stand-up paddleboard or surfboard fins usually use the FCS (Fin Control System) standard.
 This uses a tiny Allen key to constrict the screws that help hold the board’s fin in the right place.